airframesio/acars-decoder-typescript/README.md

 It has been written in TypeScript (which compiles to Javascript) and is published as an NPM package.

-You are welcome to contribute (please see https://github.com/airframesio/acars-message-documentation where we collaborate to research and document the various types of messages), and while it was primarily developed to power Airframes, you may use this library in your own applications freely.
+You are welcome to contribute (please see https://github.com/airframesio/acars-message-documentation where we collaborate to research and document the various types of messages), and while it was primarily developed to power [Airframes](https://app.airframes.io) and [AcarsHub](https://sdr-e.com/docker-acarshub), you may use this library in your own applications freely.

 # Installation